Index

 Allow Adding Secondary IPs (default = Off)

-When enabled, discovering a secondary IP assigned to a known device will result a new 'ping-only device' being created.
+When enabled, discovering a secondary IP assigned to a known device (a device currently or previously polled via SNMP) will result in a new ‘ping-only device’ being created.

 • Polling (ICMP\SNMP) of the existing device via the primary IP will not be altered in any way